olesyapro888/Credit_Risk_Analysis_ML_supervised/README.md

 ![image](https://user-images.githubusercontent.com/68247343/138608328-4712f2c0-52b2-45f9-b3eb-065de7aaf881.png)

 The metrics of the minority class (precision, recall, and F1 score) of the Easy Ensemble AdaBoost Classifier are improved.
+So, the Easy Ensemble AdaBoost Classifier can be regarded as the best model to Predict Credit Risk.

 ## `The Credit Risk Analysis Summary`